ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 Added feature: Image column now works.
 Assuming the mod image path is valid and the image file type is supported, <br>
 the image column will show a small image preview (48x48 size resolution) of the mod. <br>
 You can also hover your mouse cursor over the image to see a larger preview of the image (512x512 size resolution or close to it). <br>
-To see which image file types are supported, please see the \"Themes Info\" tab for more details. <br>
+To see which image file types are supported, please see the "Themes Info" tab for more details. <br>
 Added feature: Right-click on a mod to open its folder or visit its link using your default browser. <br>
-Removed feature: \"Enable Mod Randomization button\".
-Now, you simply click the \"Randomly Add and Remove Mods\" button to randomize your mods. <br>
+Removed feature: "Enable Mod Randomization button".
+Now, you simply click the "Randomly Add and Remove Mods" button to randomize your mods. <br>
 A warning message will pop up to confirm if you want to randomize your mods or not. <br>
 -Drag and drop feature now selects the entire row upon dragging and dropping the mod in Used Tables.
 However, it has some bugs. <br>
-Please check \"Known Bugs\" section for more details. <br>
+Please check "Known Bugs" section for more details. <br>
 -Added more customization options for Themes, including more images, alpha/transparency options, and color picker feature. <br>
 Please see Themes Info tab for more details. <br>
 -Added Prism Launcher Team, PixiEditor ColorPicker Team, and WPF to Credits. <br>